 When the heart is healthy it controls our emotions and keeps the other spirits in balance – we experience true joy.
 When the heart is weak, the emotions and spirits can become subordinate and disturb the mind.
 The shen then loses its regulation over the kingdom and the heart can become disturbed and prone to emotional problems, nightmares, stress, anxiety, and irritability.

 Yi and the earth element

-The earth element represents the centre in the five phases.
-Spiritual quality is centredness, and a balanced earth person will be supportive, relaxed, considerate, well-integrated and centred.
-Any excess will manifest as over-protectiveness and worry while deficiency could result in a hunger for nourishment, an obsessive individual constantly searching for answers outside themselves.
+The earth element represents the center in the five phases.
+Spiritual quality is centredness, and a balanced earth person will be supportive, relaxed, considerate, well-integrated and centered.
+Any excess will manifest as over-protectiveness and worry while deficiency could result in hunger for nourishment, an obsessive individual constantly searching for answers outside themselves.

 The period just between the transformations of one phase to another and in between one season and another is when the phase moves to earth.
-Earth represents the centre, it is neutral and the balance of yin and yang energy is equal and thus can relate to all phases.
-Afternoon is the earth phase of the daily cycle.
+Earth represents the center, it is neutral and the balance of yin and yang energy is equal and thus can relate to all phases.
+The afternoon is the earth phase of the daily cycle.